Please take a moment to read the essential information on this page.

 - You can pre-book your Spa Journey, Spa and Beauty Treatments via this website and the Online Booking Request Form or alternatively contact the team on 01253 887157.

-- Payment is required on booking either in person or over the telephone.
+- A booking fee is required when booking spa day packages and any treatments over £50 either in person or over the telephone.

 Group and Exclusive Bookings.

 - We welcome group bookings for up to 6 people in the Spa Journey.

 - For exclusive hire please contact us to discuss your requirements.

 - Please cancel or amend your booking at least 24 hours in advance to avoid additional charges.